 The sets of ordered predicted completion strings is obtained by matching a fingerprint value of the user’s entry string to a fingerprint to table map which contains the set of ordered predicted completion strings.

-Where this differs most from some of the previous patent filings on the topic is telling us that the query suggestions shown for one searcher may differ from the query suggestions shown for other searchers based upon a number of different possible signals.
+Where this differs most from some of the previous patent filings on the topic is telling us that the predictive search query suggestions shown for one searcher may differ from the query suggestions shown for other searchers based upon a number of different possible signals.

-While one method of ranking and displaying specific query suggestions may depend upon how frequently queries shown as suggestions may have been submitted to the search engine in the past, there are other factors that can influence which suggestions are shown to whom.
+While one method of ranking and displaying specific predictive search query suggestions may depend upon how frequently queries shown as suggestions may have been submitted to the search engine in the past, there are other factors that can influence which suggestions are shown to whom.
 I started this post with a list of some of those signals.

 For instance, user personalization information may include information about subjects, concepts or categories of information that are of interest to the user.
 The user personalization information may be provided directly by the user, or may be inferred with the user’s permission from the user’s prior search or browsing activities, or may be based at least in part on information about a group associated with the user or to which the user belongs (e.g., as a member, or as an employee).